RetroDECK/ES-DE/USERGUIDE.md

 If the option **Enable screensaver controls** has been activated, you can manually toggle the screensaver from the system view by pressing the 'Select' key.
 In addition to this, the controls will allow you to jump to a new random image or video using the left and right buttons on your keyboard or controller.
 It's also possible to launch the game currently displayed by pressing the 'A' button, and pressing the 'Y' button will jump to the game in its gamelist without starting it.

-![alt text](images/v1.0/es-de_v1.0_screensaver.png "ES-DE Screensaver") _An example of what the video screensaver looks like, with scanline rendering applied._
+![alt text](images/v1.0/es-de_v1.0_screensaver.png "ES-DE Screensaver") _An example of what the video screensaver looks like._

 ## Game collections